Best kids fitness tracker Android Central 2021

 While the Fitbit Ace 3 and Ace 2 focus primarily on activity and sleep, the Garmin vivofit jr. 2 adds some other elements to the mix, including the ability for parents to set reminders and deliver awards for things like completing chores, finishing homework, brushing teeth, or going to practice if they play sports.

-Kids are motivated to get active minutes and reach goals, which unlocks adventures, games, and icons.
-For the Spiderman tracker, for example, kids explore the Spiderverse and as they achieve goals, they unlock more of the story.
+Kids are motivated to get active minutes and reach goals, unlocking adventures, games, and icons.
+For the Spiderman tracker, for example, kids explore the Spiderverse, and as they achieve goals, they unlock more of the story.
 They can also pass the time playing tap challenge games and collect gems through movement to restore missing parts of a city on an adventure map, adding even more gamification to the experience.

 Family members and friends can be invited to compete in daily step challenges using the Garmin Connect app, which parents can also use to assign tasks, like taking out the garbage, washing the dishes, cleaning up their rooms, or doing homework, either on the fly or a recurring schedule.
 A reminder icon shows the child exactly what they need to do and when.
 With a fun toe-to-toe challenge, kids can sync with someone nearby for a timed step competition, like to see who gets the most steps while raking leaves or going for a short walk around the block.
 The tracker also logs sleep data.